Sayulita Mexico Information for beaches streets and general village

 Health/Hospital/First Aid: YOU SHOULD NOT DRINK TAP WATER.
 Purchase a “garrafon” (20 liter bottle) of purified water for your home.
 Small, medium, and large size bottles of purified water are for sale at various stores and restaurants.
 (To assist Sayulimpia’s recycling project, please try to reuse you personal water bottle by refilling it from your home garaffon.
 Thank you).
 The town’s restaurants have an excellent record for cleanliness and you may be confident that vegetables & fruits have been thoroughly sanitized and that ice is safely made from bottled water.

 Post Office: There is no post office for mail in Sayulita.
-The closest is in Bucerias or La Peñita and also in Puerto Vallarta at the airport.
+You may, however, send postcards home from Yah Yah Cafe, just off the plaza next to the church.
+Look for the pink box that says Correo.
+The closest post office is in Bucerias or La Peñita and also in Puerto Vallarta at the airport.
 Stamps may be purchased in Sayulita at the Telmex office on Av.
 Revolucion (at the one-way split) and safely posted at the red post box (Buzon) on the wall outside.

 Money Exchange/ATMs: Check the daily exchange rates for the Mexican peso against US dollars, Canadian dollars, and the Euro.
 You can use US & Canadian dollars (not traveler checks) at most of the stores and restaurants in Sayulita and the surrounding area, but you will get better exchange rates at the “Casa de Cambios” (Money Exchanges) and from ATMs.
 In Sayulita there are “Casa de Cambios” on Av.
 Revolucion just off the plaza opposite “El Expresso” coffee shop, and Calle Delfin just off the plaza next to Ruben's Deli, and at the one-way split on Av.
 Revolucion at Sayulita Money Exchange and Telcel office.
 Opening hours vary.